ryand626/comp116-rdougherty/alarm/README.md

 Command | Result
 ---|---
 `sudo ./alarm.rb` | Program listens on the local network.
 When an exploit is detected, it is printed to the console.
-`./alarm.rb -r LOGFILE.log` | Program reads in the specified LOGFILE.
+`./alarm.rb -r <web_server_log>` | Program reads in the specified LOGFILE.
 When an exploit is detected, the program prints the exploit's information to the console

 Exploit Information Message format:
 `#{incident_number}.
 ALERT: #{incident} is detected from #{source IP address} (#{protocol}) (#{payload})!`